-And one more thing: You’ll probably find your mind wandering the first few months of trying to meditate.
-Or, even falling asleep.
-That’s okay!
+And one more thing: You’ll probably find your mind wandering the first few months of trying to meditate or even falling asleep; and that’s okay.

 Find things to laugh at daily, whether it be putting on your favorite comedy while eating dinner, reading satire, or just playing with your pet.
 You might even consider laughing for the sake of laughing, as a change in your body affects your brain chemistry, which ultimately affects your mood.

 Laugh and you will find yourself actually feeling better, even if you have been a sourpuss for hours beforehand.
 Consider joining a laugh yoga group and surrounding yourself with positive, upbeat people.

 Laughing also helps you look for the good in things.
 Are you starting to see how things happy people do are synergistic?